 Therefore, many expats find that their salaries in the UAE are as high, and often much higher, than they would be in their home countries.
 Some find themselves hired for positions that are much more senior than they would qualify for back home, too.

 For low-income expats, unfortunately, a lack of a minimum wage means that employers set the conditions without regulation.
 Even though the UAE government says that employers and employees should agree on the terms of employment, most embassies of countries that provide migrant work will set salary expectations for various jobs.
-This is a form of regulation, which most employment agencies will respect.
+This is a form of regulation, which most employment agencies respect.

 Penalties for late or unpaid salaries